ArcticMC/Scenarios/descriptions.md

 > MUST HOST WITH FOOD CONSUMPTION DO NOT HOST THIS BY ITSELF.

 > Whenever a player mines a Lapis lazuli ore, it will have a have to drop a random food item in the game.

-### Lifesteal (L)
-> You gain half a heart to your max health after every kill.

-### Love at First Damage (H)
-> When you take damage, you will be put onto a team.
-There are a minimum of 6 teams.
-The order is set as 1,2,3,4,5,6,1,2,3,4,5,6 etc. until everyone has taken damage and is put onto a team

-### Love at first sight (L)
-> You are scattered as a solo with no team.
-The first person you see, you must team with.
-If you right click on them, you will form a team.
-That is your teammate for the rest of the game.

 ### Lavaless (L, not Comb.)
 > In the world, lava will not exist, and will be replaced, by the air blocks.
 The obsidian will generate in veins.